vrtbl/passerine/README.md

 There are already some important things we can learn about Passerine from this short example:

 Like other programming languages, Passerine uses `=` for assignment.
-On the left hand side is a *pattern* – in this case, just the variable `square` – which destructures an expression into a set of bindings.
-On the right hand side is an *expression*; in this case the expression is a *function definition*.
+On the left-hand side is a *pattern* – in this case, just the variable `square` – which destructures an expression into a set of bindings.
+On the right-hand side is an *expression*; in this case the expression is a *function definition*.

 > Because Passerine is *expression-oriented*, the distinction between statements and expressions isn't made.
 In the case that an expression produces no useful value, it should return the Unit type, `()`.
 Assignment, for instance, returns Unit.